 - The Custos of the parish is the representative of the Governor-General within the parish.
 It is his duty, in the absence of the Governor-General, to receive the Sovereign, any member of the royal family, the Prime Minister on an official visit, or any important personage commended by the Governor-General who arrives within the precincts of the parish.
 It is his duty to receive the Governor-General when he pays official visits to the parish.

 - The Custos is the Chief Magistrate of the parish, and it is his duty to prepare a roster of the Justices of the Peace within the parish so that there are sufficient JPs at each meeting of the Petty Sessions Court and in the various districts to carry out the work.

-- The Custos is chairman of the committee in each parish which is responsible for making recommendations to the Minister of Home Affairs in regard to suitable persons for appointment as Justices of the Peace.
+- The Custos will act as Chairman of the committee in each parish that is responsible for making recommendations to the Minister in regard to suitable persons for appointment as Justices of the Peace.

 - The Custos on behalf of the Governor-General, will interest himself in the work of all voluntary organisations in the parish, and will ensure that their activities receive suitable recognition on public occasions.

 - The Custos will meet the Judge of the Circuit Court at the Court House at the opening session.

 In addition of the above, Custodes in recent times have served as: